-36-303 TEAM WORKING AGREEMENT (TWA) ASSIGNMENT Due Tuesday Feb 15, 2011, in email and ON PAPER
+36-303 TEAM WORKING AGREEMENT (TWA) ASSIGNMENT Due Thursday Feb 23, 2012, on Blackboard

 Your team will create a Team Working Agreement (TWA) in item 8 below.
 This will be a written contract that your team creates to describe what individual responsibilities will be and how your team will handle problems.
 Problems should be handled primarily in your team.
 As a last resort, you may choose to go to someone else, for example the instructor or the TA for help.
 Your TWA should specify when you would do that.